Women in Sport

 Cycling Ireland will support women and girls in becoming active and valued members of the cycling community, promoting programmes and best practices among cycling clubs in Ireland.

 Community Bike Rides provides opportunities for adults of all ages to take part in easy going/challenging, solo or group rides in their local community.

-This free initiative is coordinated by Cycling Ireland and funded by AXA, and rewards those who actively participate.
+This free initiative is coordinated by Cycling Ireland and rewards those who actively participate.

 Cycle Right is a cyclist road safety training programme designed to give cyclists the knowledge and skills to move safely through the road system, an environment shared with other road users.

 Cycle Right is delivered over three stages with participants gaining skills and knowledge on a phased basis which prepares the individual to cycle in increasingly complex road scenarios.
 Ideally, individual sessions in each stage should be delivered at intervals (weekly) to allow sufficient time for practice in between.
 At Stage One, minimum delivery allowed is 4 two-hour sessions at weekly intervals.

 As participants move through the stages of training, they take greater levels of responsibility for themselves on their bike on the road.

 Bike Week is a celebration and promotion of the benefits of cycling.
 Bike Week takes place from Saturday, May 14th and end on Sunday, May 22nd.